stresslimit/jekyll-webpack-template/README.md

-# jekyll-webpack-template
+# Jekyll Webpack Starter Project

-Starter project for getting nice PostCSS webpack build into a simple jekyll static site.
+Are you like me?
+Love Jekyll but hate `sass`?
+Here is a little project to get you going with a nice PostCSS webpack build into a simple jekyll static site.

-- no `_posts`: no blog by default
+- no `_posts`: no blog by default.
-- no `javascript`: the webpack build is for `css` only
+- no `javascript`: the webpack build is for `css` only.
-- menu helper include
+- menu helper include to aid in navigation, something `jekyll` isn't super good at.

 Built with `jekyll` and `webpack`.
 The layout and menu is in `_includes` and `_layouts`.
 CSS is built with `PostCSS` and is located in `_css` [ignore the `.js` file, it's just so `webpack` understands the dependency tree].